The 10 Best SNES RPGS - Super Nintendo Role Playing Games

 Secret of Evermore introduces the ‘Alchemy’ concept which allows you to combine multiple ingredients into a magical potion.
 There are plenty of potential combinations that you can craft and will need to especially as you come up against tougher enemies towards the end of the game.

 Soul Blazer was an underrated snes game which combined standard RPG gameplay with basic town-building elements but didn’t find too much commercial success.
 With Illusion of Gaia, Enix revisited the formula with a few small twists.

 This time around, the quest is a fairly standard “young hero saves the world”.
 You play as Will, the son of a famous explorer who inherits a magical flute that allows him to enter portals where he communes with Gaia, the Earth Spirit.
 She sends Will on a quest to gather several artefacts that have been scattered around the world.
 You’ll visit locations inspired by real-world places like Angkor Wat and the Great Wall of China.

 In each time you journey through, there are hidden places where you can find Red Jewels.
 There are about 50 of these to collect in the game, and upon collecting all of them you’ll have access to a bonus dungeon.
 Finding all of these gems is easier said than done however because there are points in the quest where certain areas become inaccessible permanently.

 One of the more entertaining action RPGs on the SNES, Illusion of Gaia is a fun time for gamers of all skill levels.

-Hopefully, you enjoyed the walk down memory lane as we talked about some of the most iconic RPGs to grace the SNES.
+Hopefully, you enjoyed the walk down memory lane as we talked about some of the best SNES RPG Games to grace the Super Nintendo.
 These games featured epic storylines, deep and intriguing characters and gameplay mechanics that kept players interested for dozens of hours.